bktran/Tic-Tac-Toe/README.md

 // added fuctionality for click not to register inalready clicked square

 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.
+branch: winning condition
+// added winning condition and draw condition function as a on screen notification
+//used the .every built in method

 - As a user, I can't continue playing the game after the game has been won.
 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.